bakame-php/dice-roller/README.md

 | `PercentileDie` | 100 sided die with values between `1` and `100`.      |
 | `CustomDie`     | die with custom side values                           |

-- A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception\IllegalValue` exception is thrown on instantiation.
+- A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception\SyntaxError` exception is thrown on instantiation.
-- If a named constructor does not recognize the string expression a `Bakame\DiceRoller\Exception\UnknownExpression`exception is thrown.
+- If a named constructor does not recognize the string notation a `Bakame\DiceRoller\Exception\UnknownNotation`exception is thrown.

 ##### Examples